Official Monster Raving Loony Party

-The Official Monster Raving Loony Party (OMRLP) is a political party established in the United Kingdom in 1982 by the musician David Sutch, also known as Screaming Lord Sutch, 3rd Earl of Harrow, or simply Lord Sutch.
-It is notable for its deliberately bizarre policies and it effectively exists to satirise British politics, and by fielding novelty candidates to offer itself as an alternative for protest voters, especially in constituencies where the party holding a safe seat is unlikely to lose it.
+The Official Monster Raving Loony Party (OMRLP; Plaid Swyddogol yr Anghenfilaidd Ddihirod Gwallgof, Pàrtaidh Oifigeil Gealtach a Bhios a' Rabadh Uilebheistean) is a satirical political party established in the United Kingdom in 1982 by the musician David Sutch, also known as Screaming Lord Sutch, 3rd Earl of Harrow, or simply Lord Sutch.
+It is known for its deliberately bizarre policies and for fielding novelty candidates to offer itself as an alternative for protest voters, especially in constituencies where the party holding a safe seat is unlikely to lose it.

+In 1997 their leader Alan "Howling Laud" Hope was elected unopposed to Ashburton Town Council in Devon.
+In 1999 Hope moved to Hampshire, where he became a member of Fleet council, once again uncontested.
+Since its founding the party has participated in 11 general elections, although it has not won representation in UK Parliament.

 History

 Sutch era

 Starting in 1963, David Sutch, head of the rock group Screaming Lord Sutch and the Savages, stood in British parliamentary elections under a range of party names, initially as the National Teenage Party candidate.
 At that time, the minimum voting age was 21.
 The party's name was intended to highlight what Sutch and others viewed as hypocrisy, since teenagers were unable to vote because of their supposed immaturity while the adults running the country were involved in scandals such as the Profumo affair.

 Sutch moved to America in 1968.
 After being shot during a mugging attempt while living in the United States, Sutch returned to Britain (and to politics) during the 1980s.
 The Raving Loony name first appeared at the Bermondsey by-election of 1983.

 A similar concept had appeared earlier in the Election Night Special sketch on the television comedy series Monty Python's Flying Circus, in which the Silly and Sensible parties competed; and a similar skit by The Goodies, in which Graeme Garden stood as a Science Loony.
 A Science Fiction Looney candidate had also competed in the 1976 Cambridge by-election.

 Two others were important in the formation of the OMRLP: John Desmond Dougrez-Lewis stood in the Crosby by-election of 1981 (won by the Social Democratic Party's co-founder Shirley Williams); and Dougrez-Lewis stood in the by-election as Tarquin Fin-tim-lin-bin-whin-bim-lim-bus-stop-F'tang-F'tang-Olé-Biscuitbarrel, taken from the Election Night Special Monty Python sketch.
 He had changed his name by deed poll from John Desmond Lewis, on behalf of the Cambridge University Raving Loony Society (Curls), an "anti-political party" and charity fundraising group formed largely as a fun counter-response to increasingly polarised student politics in Cambridge.
 It was responsible for a number of fun stunts.
 Its Oxford University equivalents were the "Oxford Raving Lunatics".
-Dougrez-Lewis became Sutch's agent at the notorious Bermondsey by-election, where the OMRLP banner was first officially unfurled.
+Dougrez-Lewis became Sutch's agent at the Bermondsey by-election, where the OMRLP banner was first officially unfurled.
 Reverting to his original name, Dougrez-Lewis stood for the new party in Cambridge in the 1983 general election.